 BCOG now has several sets of pond dipping equipment that we can loan out to schools and other groups who might like to delve into the deep.
 In order to limit disturbance, we ask that you join an organised group if you would like to give pond dipping a go in the Orchard.

-We would really like to see schools and other groups using the pond for discovery and wonderment, so to book a session, please get in touch using the "Contact Us" link on the menu bar at the top of this page.
+We would really like to see schools and other groups using the pond for discovery and wonderment, so to book a session, please get in touch, using the "Contact Us" link on the menu bar.

 Nick Gray, Biodiversity Adviser